philsturgeon/phil.tech/source/2019-12-28-modern-web-api-frameworks.markdown

 }
 ~~~

-The frameworks for Go and NodeJS just make this pushing a little easier, maybe add some helper methods, and hook it up with their serialization logic.
-More on that below.
+The frameworks for Go and NodeJS have a lot done for them, so they just need to make this pushing a little easier, maybe add some helper methods, and hook it up with their serialization logic.

 ## Network Caching